ethereum/consensus-specs/specs/sharding/beacon-chain.md

 based on the ideas [here](https://hackmd.io/G-Iy5jqyT7CXWEz8Ssos8g) and more broadly [here](https://arxiv.org/abs/1809.09044), using KZG10 commitments to commit to data to remove any need for fraud proofs (and hence, safety-critical synchrony assumptions) in the design.

+### Glossary

+- **Data**: A list of KZG points, to translate a byte string into
+- **Blob**: Data with commitments and meta-data, like a flattened bundle of L2 transactions.
+- **Builder**: Builds blobs and bids for proposal slots with fee-paying blob-headers, responsible for availability.
+- **Shard proposer**: Validator, selects a signed blob-header, taking bids for shard data opportunity.
+- **Shard block**: Unique per `(slot, shard, proposer)`, selected signed blob

 ## Custom types